 An educator’s blog containing fun children themes and activities that teachers and parents can use in the classroom or at home.
 Obtain interesting concepts for dealing with preschool and kindergarten students using Darla’s tips.
 With blissful and colorful themes, you’d surely get more attention and participation from your students.

 An information-packed website that delivers the latest news on educational opportunities, economic outcomes, and innovation.
 The team is actively working to expand educational opportunities so everyone may achieve the American dream.
 Its mantra is to combine innovation and opportunity to achieve positive results.

 Foundation for Excellence in Education (ExcelinEd)

 An excellence-focused website concentrating on school reforms and its changes over the years.
-ExcelinEd is created to encourage student preparedness for university and career up ahead so individuals will be able to succeed in this modern and fast changing world.
+ExcelinEd is created to encourage student readiness for university and careers so that students will be able to succeed in this modern and fast-changing world.

 Contact: Kristin Lock

-An ESL teacher’s blog having great compilation of the latest stories in education news and politics.
-Updated daily by Arthur Goldstein, it’s hardly possible to miss anything big, notable, or life-changing happening in NYC if you’re subscribed to this blog’s RSS feeds.
+An ESL teacher’s blog that includes a compilation of the latest stories in education news and politics.
+Updated daily by Arthur Goldstein.
+If you’re subscribed to this blog It’s impossible to miss anything big, notable, or life-changing happening in NYC.

 Contact: Arthur Goldstein

-Created in 2014, Edvocate aspires to make education policy shifts and reorganization happen to enhance the quality of education and the learning opportunities that American students deserve.
-The team strongly calls for relatively radical and comprehensive reform of America’s education system.
+Edvocate aspires to make education policy shifts to improve students quality of education and learning opportunities.
+The team strongly calls for a relatively radical and comprehensive reform of America’s education system.